New Jersey Elder Law Attorneys

 - Available to attend client meetings in their home or at a facility if necessary.

-- Conduct a thorough review of home or facility care options, as well as potential sources for funding care.
+- Conduct a thorough review of home or facility care options, as well as potential sources of funding care.

 - Walk clients through important documents, including affidavits, irrevocable trusts, and estate planning essentials, and address all questions and concerns with compassion and care.